Unified dynamical system formulations for $f(R,\phi,X)$ gravity with applications to nonminimal derivative coupling and $R^2$-Higgs inflation: Conclusion

 The first formulation extends the standard Hubble-normalized variables, which are commonly used in $f(R)$ gravity, to the broader case of $f(R,\phi,X)$.
 While this extension is conceptually straightforward, we found that its applicability depends on two important conditions: the invertibility of the relation that defines the Ricci scalar in terms of the phase-space variables and the non-degeneracy of an auxiliary matrix (\ref{find_R'_X'}) that governs the evolution of $R'$ and $X'$.
 In our analysis, we applied this formulation to a toy model of nonminimal derivative coupling (NMDC) that does not include a scalar potential.
 We demonstrated that these conditions can indeed be satisfied and that the resulting autonomous system possesses several invariant submanifolds.
 A significant physical finding from this case is that the qualitative features of the dynamics are independent of the coupling strength between the Ricci scalar $R$ and the scalar field kinetic term $X$.
 Moreover, we find that the invariant submanifold associated with a frozen scalar field is generally unstable.
 This latter finding provides a clear dynamical explanation for why, in the absence of a potential, the scalar field does not settle at a constant value: there is no attractor mechanism available to stabilize it.
 Furthermore, we found that all finite fixed points of this system are non-hyperbolic, which limits the effectiveness of this formulation for a comprehensive stability analysis.

 Motivated by these limitations, we introduced a second dynamical system formulation based on an alternative choice of dimensionless variables, in which the Hubble parameter itself plays a central role.
-The crucial advantage of this approach is its universal applicability: it avoids any invertibility requirements and yields a closed autonomous system for arbitrary $f(R,\phi,X)$ models.
+One crucial advantage of this approach is that, although it has its own nondegeneracy condition, namely the nondegeneracy of the auxiliary matrix \eqref{find_R'_X'_new}, it is free from any invertibility requirement akin to the first formulation.
+This significantly broadens the domain of applicability of this formulation as compared to the second formulation.
 When applied to the mixed $R^2$ Higgs inflationary scenario, this formulation proved robust and physically transparent.
-In particular, it correctly reproduces, as consistent lower-dimensional subspaces, the known phase spaces of pure Starobinsky inflation and nonminimally coupled Higgs inflation, thereby providing a nontrivial consistency check of the framework.
+In particular, it reproduces the known pure Higgs and pure Starobinsky phase spaces, but these should be understood as degenerate constrained reductions rather than ordinary parameter substitutions.
+In the Higgs limit, $\alpha=0$ removes the scalaron and the variables $x,y,z$ are fixed by constraint equations in terms of $(q,p)$.
+In the pure $R^2$ limit, the reduction is obtained by restricting the dynamics to the invariant sector $q=p=0$.
+These checks confirm the consistency of the formalism on the appropriate lower-dimensional constrained phase spaces.

 From a physical perspective, the phase-space analysis of the $R^2$ Higgs model clarifies how the additional scalaron degree of freedom qualitatively alters the dynamics.
 Fixed points that are attractors in single-field Higgs inflation become saddle points once the scalaron is included, reflecting the enlarged phase space and the interplay between curvature-driven and field-driven inflationary mechanisms.
 Moreover, we showed that in the large-$\xi$ limit the dynamics effectively reduces to a Starobinsky-like inflationary scenario with a modified scalaron mass, providing a dynamical-systems-based justification of earlier heuristic arguments.
 The existence of heteroclinic trajectories connecting quasi-FLRW solutions to superinflationary fixed points further demonstrates that key qualitative features of quadratic gravity persist even after the inclusion of the Higgs sector.